MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netrxqueue/ns-netrxqueue-_net_rxqueue_buffer_layout_hint.md

 The ideal alignment for the start of the L3 header.
 This member's value is in the form *N-1*, where *N* is the alignment.
 For example, TCP/IP performance is optimized with a 4-byte alignment boundary, so this member would be set to 3 in that case.
 You can use the **FILE_XXX_ALIGNMENT** constants, such as **FILE_QUAD_ALIGNMENT**, to name a specific alignment.

 ## -remarks
-The information in this structure is set by the upper layer and is retrieved by the client driver by calling [NetRxQueueGetBufferLayoutHint](nf-netrxqueue-netrxqueuegetbufferlayouthint.md).
+The information in this structure is set by the upper layer.

 The minimum NetAdapterCx version for **NET_RXQUEUE_BUFFER_LAYOUT_HINT** is 1.1.